 The hardest argument against an active strategy is not that it underperforms.
 It is that the underperformance is mostly your own fault, and you cannot stop being yourself.

-The cost I underestimated
+The cost that gets underestimated